Fast Computation of the Series Impedance of Power Cables with Inclusion of Skin and Proximity Effects: Impedance Computation via a Surface Admittance Operator

 The surrounding medium is assumed to be lossless, with permittivity $\varepsilon_{out}$ and permeability $\mu_0$.
 Our goal is to compute the per-unit-length (p.u.l.) resistance $\ppulpm{R}(\omega)$ and inductance $\ppulpm{L}(\omega)$ matrices of the line as defined by the Telegraphers' equation~\cite{Pau07}

 where $\vect{V} = [V_1 \cdots V_P]^T$ is a $P \times 1$ vector collecting the potential $V_p$ of each conductor.
 Similarly, the $P \times 1$ vector $\vect{I} = [I_1 \cdots I_P]^T$ is formed by the current $I_p$ in each conductor.
 The parameters $\ppulpm{R}(\omega)$ and $\ppulpm{L}(\omega)$ in~\pref{eq:pteleg} are commonly referred as \emph{partial} p.u.l. parameters~\cite{Pau10}.
 From them, one can easily obtain the p.u.l. parameters of the line with any conductor taken as reference for the voltages and as return path for the currents~\cite{Pau07}.
+In this work, the cable parameters are computed assuming that the electric and magnetic fields are longitudinally invariant along the cable.
+We neglect ``end effects'' that may arise from the finite length of the cable, and which may be noticeable for short-length cables~\cite{Ame93}.
+We refer the Reader to~\cite{Ame05,Ame93} for more details on this aspect.